Bug Syncronicity

 Why does this matter?

-This means that, for example, CGI scripts which have no concept of Last-Modified will, under some conditions, be returning a 304 Not Modified to Safari.
+For example, CGI scripts which have no concept of Last-Modified will, under some conditions, be returning a 304 Not Modified to Safari.
 If the state of your resource changes more than once a second — say, you’re doing some really fancy AJAX stuff — this would effectively throttle it to only appear to change once a second.

 When I saw this, my eyes nearly fell out of their sockets, and I was sure I was doing something wrong, but tcpflow doesn’t lie.
 That said, it’s hard to reproduce the Apache behaviour, and I’d like to see independent confirmation of both problems.